Paleontology Visits

 Visiting the Collections

-The Paleontology collections are generally open to bona fide researchers who are affiliated to a recognized academic institution.
+The Paleontology collections are generally open to bona fide researchers who are affiliated with a recognized academic institution.
 Approval by Museum staff is required.
 Normal opening hours are weekdays, 9:30 am to 4:30 pm, excluding these public holidays:

 Applying to Visit

-Letters of application and reference should be directed to the appropriate visitor contact for the collection in question.
+Letters of application and reference should be directed to the appropriate Curators-in-charge and visitor contact for the collection in question.
 The request should specify the purpose of the visit and the specimens to be examined, together with the proposed dates.
 Visits in excess of 10 working days' duration will be assessed according to the long-term availability of workspace in the collections.

 Molding and Casting Specimens During a Visit